noobshubham/OSI-Model/README.md

 ## Functionalities
 - A message sent from device A to B has to pass through all 7 layers at A from top to down then all layers at B from bottom to top.
 - As the message travel from device A to device B, it may pass through many intermediate nodes such as routers.
 These intermediate nodes usually involves only the first three layers of OSI model.
+- Within a single machine, each layer calls upon the services of the layer just below it.
+Layer 3, for example, uses the services provided by layer 2 and provides services for layer 4.
+Betweeen machines, layer x on one machine communicates with layer x on another machine.
+- The communication is governed by series of rules and conventions called protocols.
+-